Table of Contents

 If your debt is very old, there might also be a more permanent solution to get Asset Compliant Solutions to leave you alone.
 If your debt has passed its statute of limitations and become time-barred debt, meaning you can’t be sued over it, you can simply write a letter telling Asset Compliant Solutions to never contact you again.
 Legally, they’ll have to abide by your request.

-However, if your debt is more recent, this isn’t a good idea, as it could cause Asset Compliant Solutions to resort to a lawsuit that they otherwise wouldn’t have filed, and if they win, they might earn the right to garnish your wages.
+However, if your debt is more recent, this isn’t a good idea, as it could cause Asset Compliant Solutions to resort to a lawsuit that they otherwise wouldn’t have filed, and if they win, the collection agency might earn the right to garnish your wages.

 Whatever you do, fight the temptation to simply ignore debt collectors like Asset Compliant Solutions.
 If they don’t hear from you at all, they’re more likely to escalate things.
 It’s smarter to engage with them tactically to ensure you don’t have to pay, or that you get the best deal you can.